Mayoral candidates nearing end of campaign trail

 SIOUX FALLS, S.D.
-(KELO) — Election day is two days away for Sioux Falls voters.
-KELOLAND’s Renee Ortiz spoke with all three mayoral candidates about what they want people to know before they go to the polls.
+(KELO) — Election Day is nearing for Sioux Falls voters.

 “The big things continue to be infrastructure, workforce, crime and housing, those are some of the three- four big elements that the residents want to see us focusing on,” Tenhaken said.